walterhiggins/WMPJS/book-outline.md

 @@figure bukkit-download1.png CraftBukkit download

 Just beneath the prominent "Recommended Build" Button, you'll see "Beta Build" link.
 "Beta" software is software which is "nearly" ready for release.
 It's software which is functionally complete, meaning the developers have added all of the features they're going to add, but the software still needs to be tested for quality assurance.
 It's usually OK to run Beta software but you may come across one or two *Bugs*.
 If the "Beta Build" version does not match the current version of Minecraft then click on the "Alternate Versions" link beneath the "Beta Build" link.
 This will take you to the CraftBukkit Builds page where you will see a list of "Builds" or versions.
-The following screenshot shows what the download page looks like at the time of writing.
+Figure @@figref{bukkit-download2.png} shows what the download page looks like at the time of writing.

 @@figure bukkit-download2.png CraftBukkit Builds Page